koel/docs/home.md

 If you want the syncing details, suffix the command with a `-v` flag.

-Of course this command can be added as a cron job, for example to run every midnight:
+This command can also be added as a cron job, for example to run every midnight:
 ```
 0 0 * * * cd /home/user/webapps/koel/ && /usr/local/bin/php70 artisan koel:sync >/dev/null 2>&1
 ```